ubc-library-rbsc/gillis-2021/pages/labour.md

   </div>
 </div>

-{% include feature/button.html text="To read more of what correspondents wrote about the experiences working on beet farms, check out the 'Beet-farms' tag on this exhibit's subject visualization page." link="https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Beet-farms" color="primary" %}
+{% include feature/alert.html text="<small>To read more of what correspondents wrote about the experiences working on beet farms, check out the <a href="https://ubc-library-rbsc.github.io/gillis-2021_ohd/subjects.html?filter=Beet-farms">subject visualization page.</a></small>" %}

 ## Additional Sources of Work